Skip to content

 To explore Talroo’s data and search findings for recruiting and hiring, use the Industry Explorer below.
 You can view nationwide trends or focus on specific states.
 Additionally, you can narrow your search by selecting industries or specific job titles.
 Happy searching!

-• Wages Outpacing Inflation: Average hourly pay rose 3.3%, compared to the national average compensation growth of 3.8% (BLS).
+• Wages Outpacing Inflation: Average hourly pay rose 17%, far exceeding the national average compensation growth of 3.8% (BLS), highlighting intense competition for talent in certain frontline industries.

 Insights for Employers & Job Seekers